 - Not have any previous medical conditions that can impact their healing

 Are you a candidate for liquid silicone removal?
 Call Dr. Agullo at (915) 590-7900 to set up a consultation.

 When liquid silicone is injected near blood vessels, it can travel through the bloodstream and spread to other parts of the body such as the lungs, heart, and brain.
 This can result in blood clots, strokes, and even death.

 Liquid silicone can become incorporated into healthy tissues, which can cause them to harden and form granulomas.
 This can be extremely uncomfortable.
 Removing silicone injections will restore comfort and peace of mind.

 Unlike approved cosmetic enhancement materials, such as fat, implants, or facial fillers, liquid silicone can move within the body and change its form, leading to unnatural-looking results.

-Industrial silicone is the most common material used by unauthorized clinics to inject.
+Industrial silicone is the most common injectable material used by unauthorized clinics.
 This silicone is not sterile and is prone to infections.
-Many clinics will substitute mineral oil or cement (PMNA) as large volume fillers.
+Many clinics will substitute mineral oil or cement (PMNA) as large-volume fillers.
 Most of the time, the body will find ways to push these materials out.